 - 3. The antenna and mounting apparatus shall not be illuminated, unless required by the FAA, Michigan Aeronautics Commission or other agency with jurisdiction. - 4.
-Roof-mounted antennae shall be permitted on the side of the building facing the road only if there is no other option available to achieve adequate reception. - J. Summary of Review Requirements.
+Roof-mounted antennae shall be permitted on the side of the building facing the road only if there is no other option available to achieve adequate reception.

+J. Summary of Review Requirements.

-Turne of Wineless Required I Review and App roval Type of Wireless Communications Fac Planning Commission Zoning Administrator Exempt ANTENNAE & ANTENNA ASTRUCTURES Commission Aummistrator Installation of any amateu or reception antenna or ar short wave facility, contra- antenna structure, televisi r radio transmission ntenna structure, ctor's business Exceeding 130.0 feet in height • antenna, wireless Internet band base station antenna or antenna structure: t antenna, citizen's Up to 130.0 feet in height • SATELLITE DISH ANTER NNAE Installation of a satellite di ish antenna with a 1.5 meters or larger • diameter of: Less than 1.5 meters • OTHER ANTENNAE MO UNTED ON A STRUCT URE Antenna(e) installation on that also includes use of a an existing principal bu an outside ground equip ilding or accessory structure ment enclosure area. • Antenna(e) installation on an existing principal building or accessory structure where all accessory equipment is installed within the building or structure OTHER WIRELESS CON IMUNICATION FACILI TIES Construction of a new wire in this table. eless communication fa cility not otherwise addressed • Alteration or enlargement of an existing tower that enlargement of an than 20 feet or 10% of its original height, whichever would conform to maximum height requirements: overall tower height by more its original height, whichever • Construction or expansion of equipment building(s) within an approved ground equipment enclosure • Expansion of a previously approved ground equipment enclosure to a total area greater than 2,500 square feet.
-Also see Sections 5.5 (A) and (B) • Collocation of new antennae on an existing tower that would more than 20 feet or whichever is greater and (B) the overall tower height by 10% of its original height, Also see Sections 5.5 (A) • conform to maximum height requirements: ne overall tower height by 10% of its original height, ●
+Type of Wireless Required Review and Approval Communications Fac ility Planning Commission Zoning Administrator Exempt ANTENNAE & ANTENNA STRUCTURES Installation of any amateur or reception antenna or an short wave facility, contract antenna structure, television tenna structure, tor's business Exceeding 130.0 feet in height • antenna, wireless Internet band base station antenna or antenna structure: antenna, citizen's Up to 130.0 feet in height • SATELLITE DISH ANTEN NAE Installation of a satellite dis sh antenna with a 1.5 meters or larger • diameter of: Less than 1.5 meters • OTHER ANTENNAE MOU INTED ON A STRUCT URE Antenna(e) installation on a that also includes use of ar ilding or accessory structure ment enclosure area. • Antenna(e) installation on a where all accessory equipr ilding or accessory structure the building or structure • OTHER WIRELESS COMI MUNICATION FACILIT TIES Construction of a new wire in this table. less communication fa cility not otherwise addressed • enlargement of an e overall tower height by more its original height, whichever ections 5.5(A) and (B) • maximum height overall tower height by more its original height, whichever • Construction or expansion equipment enclosure of equipment building(• Expansion of a previously a greater than 2,500 square • Collocation of new antennae on an existing tower that would more than 20 feet or whichever is greater and (B) he overall tower height by 10% of its original height, .
+Also see Sections 5.5 (A) • conform to maximum height requirements: ne overall tower height by 10% of its original height, •

-Tupo of Wireless Required Review and App roval Type of Wireless Communications Facility Planning Commission Zoning Administrator Exempt OTHER WIRELESS COMMUNICATION FACILITIES (continued) Expansion of a previously approved ground equipment enclosure area to a total area less than or equal to 2,500 square feet • Installation of new ground equipment within an approved ground equipment building or enclosure • OTHER PROJECTS EXEMPT FROM TOWNSHIP REVIEW Installation of municipal and other facilities subject to federal or state preemption of local authority • Repair, service or maintenance of an existing wireless communications facility, provided that all work conforms to approved plans and applicable codes •
+Type of Wireless Required Review and Approval Communications Facility Planning Commission Zoning Administrator Exempt OTHER WIRELESS COMMUNICATION FACILITIES (continued) Expansion of a previously approved ground equipment enclosure area to a total area less than or equal to 2,500 square feet • Installation of new ground equipment within an approved ground equipment building or enclosure • OTHER PROJECTS EXEMPT FROM TOWNSHIP REVIEW Installation of municipal and other facilities subject to federal or state preemption of local authority • Repair, service or maintenance of an existing wireless communications facility, provided that all work conforms to approved plans and applicable codes •